Board of Supervisors

 Persons with a disability who wish to attend these administrative hearings should contact Mr. David M. Camarda at 610-277-2400.

 A five-member Board of Supervisors governs Whitpain Township.
 Members of the Board are elected at-large by residents and serve six-year terms.

 The Supervisors appoint professionals who manage the day-to-day operations of the Township and name residents to the various volunteer boards and commissions that contribute to the quality of life in Whitpain.

 Meet The Board

-Michele Minnick, Assistant Secretary
+Michele Minnick, Vice-Chair

 Michele is a 25-year resident of Whitpain Township.
 She is the Assistant Director of the Montgomery County Tax Claim Bureau, providing assistance to constituents facing financial difficulties, while recovering delinquent property taxes for all of the county.
 She and her husband, David, have two children: her son attends Syracuse University and her daughter attends Wissahickon high school.
-Newly elected in 2017, she currently serves as the Assistant Secretary.
-Michele currently serves on the following BOS committees: Operations, Manor House, and Comprehensive Plan.